arunhpatil/brooklyn/docs/source/quick_start.md

 ```

 ### Test
-The test case illustrates the usage of brooklyn_plot with the cardica cells - dataset
+The test case illustrates the usage of brooklyn_plot with the cardiac cells - dataset

 - Download the required files from Source Forge, [DCM_data](https://sourceforge.net/projects/brooklyn/files/data/)
 ```